 To stop feedback, we need to stop the leakage of sound.
-Check the earmould is seated properly in your child’s ear by putting your finger on the earmould and gently wiggling it into the the ear a little more.
+Check the earmould is seated properly in the ear by putting your finger on the earmould and gently wiggling it into the the ear a little more.
 This may stop the whistling – at least temporarily.

 In the meantime, use a lubricant such as Auragel to ‘fill in’ the spaces between the mould and the ear.
 You can get Auragel from your Hearing Australia centre or some chemists.
-Alternatively, a light smear of Vaseline or K-Y Jelly on the mould can help, but check with your doctor first before using gels if your child has ear infections or skin problems.
+Alternatively, a light smear of Vaseline or K-Y Jelly on the mould can help, but check with your doctor first before using gels if there is a history of ear infections or skin problems.

 Can I get new moulds quickly in an emergency?

 Absolutely.
-We can get fast-track urgent ear moulds at many of our centres meaning we can get a new one to you in around a week.
+We can get fast-track urgent earmoulds at many of our centres meaning we can get a new one to you in around a fortnight.

 Is ear wax the problem?

 Excessive wax in the ear can cause feedback by reflecting sound out of the ear.
-Your audiologist can check if there is any build-up.
-An audiologist can't remove wax from your child’s ear and won't take an impression if there is a blockage of wax.
-If there's a large wax build-up, your child will need to see their GP/ENT/practice nurse to get it removed.
+The clinician can check if there is any build-up.
+A clinician can't remove wax from the ear or take an impression if there is a blockage of wax.
+If there's a large wax build-up, an appointment will be needed to see a GP/ENT/practice nurse to get it removed.

-Cleaning out the wax might solve the feedback problem, or your child may still need a new impression for a new earmould.
+Cleaning out the wax might solve the feedback problem, or a new impression for a new earmould may still be required.